zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/LevelDB.md

 <div class="note"><div class="title">Check your system's open files limits</div>
 <p>Due to the large number of open files used by this storage engine is it
-imperitive that you review and properly set your system's open files limits.
-If you are seeing an error that contains `emfile` then it is highly likely that you've exceeded the limits on your system for open files, read more about this later in the Tips & Tricks section to see how to fix this issue.</p>
+imperative that you review and properly set your system's open files limits.
+If you are seeing an error that contains <tt>emfile</tt> then it is highly likely that you've exceeded the limits on your system for open files, read more about this later in the <a href="#Tips-&-Tricks">Tips & Tricks section</a> to see how to fix this issue.</p>
 </div>

 #### Block Size

   Approximate size of user data packed per block.
 For very large databases bigger block sizes are likely to perform better so increasing the block size to 256k (or another power of 2) may be a good idea.
 Keep in mind that LevelDB's default internal block cache is only 8MB so if you increase the block size you will want to resize `cache_size` as well.

   Default: 4K

 ```erlang